isomerpages/moe-xinminsec/_our-curriculum/Academic Departments/Technology and Business.md

 programming in XMS.
 As an extension to MAKERS@Xinmin, we offer our students Computing as a GCE-O Level Subject/G3 level and Computer Applications as a GCE-N Level subject/G1 level.</p>
-<p>Computing/CPA will foster our students the necessary digital literacies,
+<p>Computing/CPA will foster in our students the necessary digital literacies,
 whilst enhancing their problem-solving abilities through computational thinking.
 Based on the Computer Education Framework (MOE), students are instill with many concepts that will inculcate them the necessary 21CC